mkirchner/stutter/README.md

 $ make && make test
 ```

 This should work on a Mac with a recent `clang`.
-No efforts to make it portable
+No efforts were made
-(yet).
+to make it portable (yet).

 ### Screenshot